 Click here for more detailed table

 Whether you’re a full-time vegetarian or working to integrate more of a vegetarian diet into your weekly meal plans, there are an increasing number of options.
-It wasn’t too long ago one had a choice between bean burgers and bean sausages.
+It wasn’t too long ago one had a choice between either bean burgers or bean sausages.
 Now there are dozens of brands specialising in animal-friendly, ethical vegetarian foods – from meat-free pâtés to non-dairy cheese.
 Potential buyers of these products should be aware that some of the more prominent brands are owned by much larger manufacturers, who may or may not have their hands in all sorts of nasty things, including less than ethical industrial food practices.

 Even to those who do not follow a vegetarian diet, the number of hidden animal products in everyday foods might come as a surprise.
 For example, gelatine, which is derived from animal skins and bones, can be found as a gelling agent in sweets, margarine, yoghurt, medicine capsules and jelly.
 It also appears in some wines and is a key ingredient in photographic film.
 Animal fats may be used to fry crisps or chips, and in the baking of biscuits and bread, while many E numbers (such as cochineal, E120) are of animal or even insect origin.